-The best way to communicate with the course instructor is via email through Blackboard.
-Also, check in Blackboard regularly for announcements, including any changes in the course schedule due to instructor illness or conference attendance.
+The best way to communicate with the course instructor is via email.
+Also, check in Your email regularly for announcements, including any changes in the course schedule due to instructor illness or conference attendance.
 Appointments with the instructor may also be scheduled.